-- VOCAL MASTERCLASS AND SPEECH & DRAMA MASTERCLASS May we draw your attention to the masterclasses that are being offered on Saturday, January 28th, 2023.
-Application forms and further information can be sound in this Syllabus and on our website.
+MASTERCLASSES – VOCAL MASTERCLASS, MASTERCLASS FOR VIOLINISTS / VIOLISTS AND ALSO “UNDERSTANDING AND PERFORMING SHAKESPEARE” May we draw your attention to the masterclasses that are being offered on Saturday, February 3rd, 2024.
+Application forms and further information can be found in the Syllabus and in this website.

 - GROUP NUMBERS Schools need to confirm group numbers to the Recording Officer on the day of the performance.

 THE JOHN LISHMAN MEMORIAL TROPHY (Awarded for an outstanding performance in the Junior Acting Classes)

 THE JOAN WALTON MEMORIAL TROPHIES will be awarded for Class 3b and Class 32

 DUET / TRIO CLASSES